openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 Land cover
 ++++++++++

 The **Land cover** sub-indicator is based on transitions of land cover from the initial year to the final year.
-A transition matrix is used to mark the transitions as degraded, stable or improved.
+A transition matrix is used to mark the transitions as **degraded**, **stable** or **improved**.
 A default matrix with predefined transition statuses is given based on UNCCD land cover categories.
 The transitions can be altered in the matrix considering local context and settings.

 Default land cover dataset: ESA CCI land cover (1992–2020)